 Recommendations for Group Activities During COVID-19

-We recommend that groups get together online via Zoom or outside with a maximum of 25 people.
-For groups meeting in person, we recommend the following:
+We recommend that groups from the UUCCWC get together online via Zoom or outdoors with a maximum of 6 people from no more than 2 households.

-- Everyone should wear a mask and keep a physical distance of at least 6 feet from non-household members, frequently wash their hands or use hand sanitizer, do not share food/beverages/utensils, and do not take part in communal singing.
+- Everyone should keep a physical distance of at least 6 feet from non-household members, frequently wash their hands or use hand sanitizer, do not share food/beverages/utensils, and do not take part in communal singing, or play wind instruments when gathering together.

 - Please make a meeting reservation for your outdoor gatherings on the church’s online calendar so that you are guaranteed a space on church grounds separate from other groups.